Sirona in Cold Plunges

 • Ice-Based Cold Plunging

 Cold plunging with ice requires the most frequent water changes.
-Without a sediment filter or an integrated sanitation system, the water quickly becomes stagnant and begins to accumulate contaminants such as hair, skin cells, body oils, dirt, sand, and other debris.
+Without a sediment filter or an integrated sanitation system, the water quickly becomes stagnant and begins to accumulate contaminants such as hair, skin cells, body oils, dirt, sand and other debris.
 As a result, the water may turn cloudy and develop an unpleasant odor within a short period.

-Advocates of Chemical Additives
+Advocates of Chemicals Additives

 Related Articles